M0JXD/morse-recognition-trainer/README.md

 A simple cross platform app to learn morse using a sort of Koch inspired method.
 Built with C and Raylib.

+FYI: This contains no generated code from the likes of ChatGPT/Copilot.
+Pure spartans way for the win!

 ## Download
 I currently make binaries for Linux and Windows.
 You can download them on the [releases page](https://github.com/M0JXD/morse-recognition-trainer/releases).
 I'm planning to make a release for Android.